pratik-codes/Fullstack-Dev-Profile/README.md

 This repositry contains all Development projects this helps the viewer to narrow down the projects by technology and to look at my most recent work.

 ## [DJANGO DATA VALIDATION](https://github.com/pratik-codes/Django-Data-Validation)
-- This is a Data Validation project which automates the process of validating a excel file and logs the error and problems very precisely on what the error is and at what place  the error has occured.
+- This is a simple Restfull API for Data Validation project which automates the process of validating a excel file and logs the error and problems very precisely on what the error is and at what place  the error has occured.
 - The excel file is imported and validated with a very well know library from python know as Pandas which is very well know for data wrangling, transformation and analysis.